Justin Layne

-Justin Layne (born January 12, 1998) is an American football cornerback who is a free agent.
+Justin Layne (born January 12, 1998) is an American professional football cornerback.
 He played college football at Michigan State.

-Early years
+Early life

 Layne attended Benedictine High School in Cleveland, Ohio.
 While there Layne was teammates with current NFL linebacker Jerome Baker.
 He played cornerback and wide receiver in high school.
 He committed to the Michigan State University to play college football.

 College career

 Layne entered his freshman season at Michigan State in 2016 as a wide receiver but was converted into a cornerback prior to the fifth game of the season.
 During his career, he played in 34 games and had 130 tackles, three interceptions, 0.5 sacks and one touchdown.
-After his junior season, Layne entered the 2019 NFL Draft.
+After his junior season, Layne entered the 2019 NFL draft.

 Professional career

 Pittsburgh Steelers

 Layne was drafted by the Pittsburgh Steelers in the third round (83rd overall) of the 2019 NFL Draft.
-He briefly appeared in 10 games in 2019, getting only 3 tackles on the season.
+He briefly appeared in ten games in 2019, getting only three tackles on the season.

 Layne was placed on the reserve/COVID-19 list by the Steelers on July 29, 2020.
 He was activated on August 11, 2020.
 He appeared in all 16 games for the Steelers, and collected 22 tackles on the year.
 On August 30, 2022, he was released by the Steelers.